 I rarely use a leader line for channel catfish as I target numbers of smaller fish most often but when fishing for blue and flathead catfish I always use a leader line, and you should also!

-The purpose of leader line is:
+The purpose of the leader line is:

 To have a clear piece of monofilament fishing line on the end of your high visibility line

 Serve as a “shock absorber” for the fishing line.
-The use of heavier leader line (and a properly set drag) allows you to land fish that are much heavier than the break strength of your main fishing line).
+The use of a heavier leader line (and a properly set drag) allows you to land fish that are much heavier than the break strength of your main fishing line).

 Connect the hook to the swivel.
-Without the use of a swivel the fish can “roll” the line up putting it under tension, causing it to snap.
+Without the use of a swivel, the fish can “roll” the line up putting it under tension, causing it to snap.

-What you need this for: Attaching between your hook and your swivel, providing abrasion resistance and acting as a “shock absorber”.
+What you need this for: Attaching between your hook and your swivel, providing abrasion resistance, and acting as a “shock absorber”.